pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 Let's use some math.
 We have 8 ones and zeros.
 That give us 2 :sup:`8` = 256 possible combinations.
 Each combination is a different number.
-Since zero is a counts as a number, that makes the biggest number 255.
+Since zero a counts as a number, that makes the biggest number 255.

 If we had 16 bits, then we'd have 2 :sup:`16` = 65,536 possible combinations.
 Or a
 number from 0-65,535.
 A 32-bit computer can hold numbers up